yeservants/yeservants/README.md

 # Yielded Evangelical Servants Website

-This project is a website builder for the yeservants.org powered by nodejs, babel and sass.
+This project is a website builder for the yeservants.org powered by nodejs

 ## Folder Structure

      ├── docs              # Compiled src for github pages ├── public            # Compiled src for yeservants.org
      ├── src
-     │   ├── js            # javascript to be compiled
      │   ├── missionaries  # missionary information to compile
-     │   ├── sass          # Stylesheets to compile
      │   ├── static        # Folder to copy as-is to public │   │   ├──  images   # Site + missionary images
      │   ├── templates     # HTML templates that form layout
+     ├── build.bat         # Runs npm run build for you
-     │   ├── build.js      # Main Build script that compiles everything
+     ├── build.js          # Main Build script that compiles everything
-     │   └── config.json   # Site configuration variables
-     ├── build.bat
      └── README.md         # This page :)

 ## Set Up

-Have nodejs 8 or higher installed
+Have nodejs 12 or higher installed

 `npm install` (Install required dependencies)

-`npm install babel-cli babel-preset-env sass --g` (Global babel and sass compiler)

 ## Build
 'npm run build` - To build everything

-`node ./src/build.js` - To build for /public

-`node ./src/build.js docs` - To build for /docs for [Beta Github Page](https://yeservants.github.io/website/)

-Build only css: `npm run compilecss`

-Build only js: `npm run compilejs`

 ## License